fbpx

 Most lenders use property like your house as security.
 You can also secure a loan on other valuable things like your car, electronics, expensive jewellery, or other assets.

-Lenders face less risk with secured loans because they can use the asset to recover their funds if you default.
+Lenders face less risk with secured loans because they can use the asset to recover their funds if they default.

 A lender will require that the asset’s value be greater or equal to the advanced amount to ensure they can recover the loan amount if necessary.